e-clearing-net/OCHP/OCHP.md

-## Messages for live authorisation
+## Messages for single authorisation

-### RequestLiveRoamingAuthorisation.req
+### RequestSingleRoamingAuthorisation.req

-This contains the field definition of the RequestLiveRoamingAuthorisation.req sent by CMS to the CHS.
-A authorisation will always generate a unique cdrId to track the transaction.
-This ID can be generated by the operator or will be issued by the clearing house.
+This contains the field definition of the RequestSingleRoamingAuthorisation.req sent by CMS to the CHS.

  Field Name   |  Field Type  |  Card.  |  Description
 :-------------|:-------------|:--------|:------------